hikeventures/hikeventures.github.io/_posts/events/2017-06-26-MSR-3-OutDoorShow-2017.markdown

 ---
-title: MSR Trail Mini Solo at the - OutDoor Show 2017 Review
+title: MSR Trail Mini Solo Review
 description: Our Interview with MSR at the OutDoor Show 2017
 date: 2017-09-26 09:14:03
 category: articles